yabwon/SAS_PACKAGES/packages/baseplus.md

 ## >>> `%dedupListS()` macro: <<< <a name="deduplists-macro"></a> #######################

-The `%dedupListS()` macro deletes duplicated values from a *SPACE separated* list of values.
-List, including separators, can be no longer than a value carried by a single macrovariable.
+The `%dedupListS()` macro deletes duplicated values from a *SPACE-separated* list of values.
+List, including separators, can be no longer than a value carried by a single macro variable.

 Returned value is *unquoted*.